FileHold server antivirus settings best practices

 Please refer to the backup and recovery guide for more information on backups and recovery.
 FileHold recommends that you retain backups of FileHold databases and the FileHold data directories to allow for recovery at a number of periods back in time as issues may not be discovered until long after they occurred.

-Modify antivirus software settings for Windows 2008 and FileHold '09 and newer versions
+Modify antivirus software settings for Windows OS and FileHold software

 We recommend exceptions to your low threat process or real time threat analysis for the following applications:

-TIP: The location of the sqlservr.exe will vary slightly depending on your version and instance name of SQL Server.
-The example is for SQL Server 2012 without a specific instance name.
+The location of the sqlservr.exe will vary slightly depending on your version and instance name of SQL Server.
+The example is for SQL Server 2016 without a specific instance name.
 This list is not exhaustive for non-FileHold executables.
-We recommend you review the Microsoft anti-virus exclusion list for a more complete overview.
+We recommend you review the Microsoft antivirus exclusion list for a more complete overview.